 Advancing Personalized Antidepressant Treatment Using PET/MRI

-We are looking for adults between the ages of 18 and 65 who are currently depressed
+We are looking for adults 18 or older who are currently depressed

 - The study provides free outpatient treatment with either Lexapro or an inactive drug and uses PET/MRI brain scans to learn more about depression

 - According to the World Health Organization, depression will be the 2nd leading cause of disability by 2020

 - Your participation is valuable because it will help those who suffer from depression in the future